How to Grow Hydrangeas in Planters

 FEEDING – Most good quality potting soils come with fertilizer already mixed in them.
 Also, any hydrangea you purchase will have fertilizer in the pot.
 Therefore, your new patio hydrangea will not need to be fertilized the first season.
 If you overwinter it in the pot, the following spring you can scratch a bit of flowering shrub fertilizer like Espoma’s Plant-tone® or Rose-tone® into the top of the soil and water it in.

-Cityline hydrangea in container_Proven Winners
+Cityline hydrangea in container_Photo courtesy of Proven Winners

 Courtesy of Proven Winners